mejasonatkinson/playground-git/notes/git-tutorial--w3school.md

 Then update something, in the branch and run `git add .` and `git commit -m "local-branch-name commit message"`

 To push the change, run `git push origin local-branch-name`

+**NOT SURE IF THIS IS CORRECT?
+USED TO USING --UPSTREAM**

+You will now see this branch on GitHub.

+We can now merge the changes on GitHub, this is done by creating pull request.
+If there is no conflicts it will then ask you to merge pull request, and give you the option to delete the branch.